Cannabis drinks are having a moment even as Americans consume less alcohol

 More people are now reaching for cannabis beverages, nonalcoholic drinks infused with tetrahydrocannabinol, or THC, the main ingredient in marijuana that makes you feel high.
 Some varieties also include cannabidiol, or CBD, a chemical compound found in marijuana or hemp that proponents say helps relieve pain, anxiety and other health symptoms.
 The drinks come in different forms including seltzers, juices, sodas and teas.

 Consumer demand for cannabis beverages is growing as Americans drink less booze.
 According to a July Gallup survey, the percentage of U.S. adults who say they consume alcohol fell to 54%, the lowest level since 1939, when the polling organization first started tracking people's drinking behavior.
-An increasing share of Americans also believe moderate alcohol consumption is unhealthy, the poll found.
+More Americans also believe even moderate alcohol consumption is unhealthy, the poll found.

 Hundreds of brands small and large now hawk cannabis beverages, many promising to help take the edge off in social settings.